omtp-games/Arthian-Lore/Campaign-Intro-04-Current-Events.md

 ###### Day 137 of the year 1021

-The charismatic, *not to mention eminently bedable*, **Kargon VIII**, High King of all of ***Greater Arthia***, like all his predecessors whose name he shared was known for two things; his over the top debauchery and his exceedingly great charm.
+The charismatic - *not to mention eminently bedable* - **Kargon VIII**, High King of all of ***Greater Arthia***, was most known for two things; his over the top debauchery and his exceedingly great charm.
 As a direct result of this hedonistic nature he has recently died in a most spectacular fashion.

 The populace of ***Greater Arthia*** assume that the last 8 kings of the empire are showing respect for their ancestors by taking the name of his predecessors; this could not be farther from the truth.
 All eight kings named **Kargon** were the same being. **Kargon** was, in fact, a cambion and used this ruse to keep the population from rising up against his tyranny with the full knowledge of the **Arthian Council *of* Ministers**.